AlexTatarov/RUG-Multi-Agent-Systems/README.md

 ## About the Project:

 This game is part of the final Project for the course [Multi-Agent Systems](https://www.rug.nl/ocasys/rug/vak/show?code=KIM.MAS03) at the [University of Groningen](https://www.rug.nl/).
-This project is developed by a team of three members:
+The project is developed by a team of three members:

 1. Alex Tatarov (s3401332)
 2. Micha de Rijk (s2671492)